DNS Lookup

 Frequently Asked Questions

-Your terminal uses your ISP’s resolver or router-configured DNS, which may have older cached answers.
-The tool bypasses that cache by querying a public resolver directly, often showing more recent values.
+Your terminal uses your ISP’s resolver or router-configured DNS, which may hold older cached answers.
+This tool runs the lookup from our server, whose resolver often has fresher data, so you may see a more up-to-date answer.

 Yes via the reverse-DNS lookup tool; this page focuses on forward records.
 PTR lookups need an IP address, not a domain name.